Caesar-Sec/discorder/README.md

 go install discordmessage.go
 and now we can use discordmessage from anywhere

+Or

+Personally I like to hardcode my webhook into the code to do this just follow the comment on line 19 of the code.

 # Credit
 Again this script was almost entirely written by <https://github.com/leobeosab>.
 I only added 2 lines of code.